What can I use it for?

 It is also sometimes used for the symptoms of endometriosis.
 In pregnancy it is usually effective for morning sickness and nausea that extends into the second trimester.

-The tea can be made into a wash to aid the healing of wounds, burns, bleeding gums, tonsillitis, and conjunctivitis and acts as helpful as a mouthwash for inflammation of the mouth and throat.
+The tea can also be made into a wash to aid the healing of wounds, burns, bleeding gums, tonsillitis, and conjunctivitis and acts as helpful as a mouthwash for inflammation of the mouth and throat.
 It is also useful as an eye lotion for conjunctivitis.

 Did you know?